 Most square bettors tend to ride the favorites more often than they bet on an underdog in baseball.
-The average joe sees the team that should win and looks at the other team as the one who should to lose.
+The average Joe sees the team that should win and looks at the other team as the one who should lose.

 Losing is no fun.
 That makes it tough for a lot of amateur bettors.
 They can’t realize it is possible to be profitable when losing more games than you win.
 You just need your return on each bet to be greater than your risk.

 The key to being successful if you are going to bet on baseball is to find value.
 Value is the difference between the price you are getting with the odds and the true chances of a team winning.

 For instance, you think a team has a 50% chance of winning a game.
 Getting +110 on the team is a great bet and you should make your wager.
 If you are getting -110 on that team, that means you have a negative expectation and should not.

 You can use our money line conversion chart to look up the percentage (of winning) needed for a team to be a value play.